CartoDB/pg_schema_triggers/README.md

                           created.
 [This corresponds to the OAT_POST_CREATE
                           hook.]

-                          In the event trigger, the get_relation_create_info()
+                          From the event trigger function, calling the get_relation_create_eventinfo() function will return
-                          function will return a RELATION_CREATE_INFO record:
+                          a RELATION_CREATE_EVENTINFO record:

                               relation      REGCLASS
                               relnamespace  OID
                               relkind		CHAR		['r' for regular table]

+    relation.alter        An existing relation has been altered.
+[This event corresponds to the OAT_POST_ALTER hook.]

+                          From the event trigger function, calling the get_relation_alter_eventinfo() function will return
+                          a RELATION_ALTER_EVENTINFO record:

+                              relation      REGCLASS
+                              old			PG_CATALOG.PG_CLASS
+                              new			PG_CATALOG.PG_CLASS

 The following events are planned, but have not yet been implemented:

-    relation.rename       ...
     relation.drop         ...
     column.add            ALTER TABLE ...
 ADD COLUMN ...
                           (Note that no "column.add" events will be fired for